shydblog/Community-Applications-Moderators/README.md

 DeprecatedMaxVer - unRaid version that the template gets deprecated when on.
 ModeratorComment - a comment to place within the app.
 Also triggers warning on FCP CAComment - a comment to place within the app.
-Will NOT trigger a warning on FCP
+Will NOT trigger a warning on FCP RemoveFromCA - completely removes the template.
+Does not trigger a deprecation or blacklist

   Note that both MinVer and MaxVer do not have to be present